Olegoriyy/hexlet-git/PEOPLE.md

-Haskell Curry
+Haskell Curry and his friend Josh
- and his friend Barry
+And me - Oleg